Fang Chih: Ministry of Education

-Chungking
+Chongqing

-In early 1941, Fang Chih was named the Party Chief and Chairman of the KMT in Chungking.
+In early 1941, Fang Chih was named the Party Chief and Chairman of the KMT in Chongqing.
 He was again elected to the Central Executive Committee at the 6th National Congress of Kuomintang in May 1945.
-In January 1946, Fang Chih was involved in an effort to disrupt Communist rally activities in Chungking celebrating the legalization of the CCP the previous year.
+In January 1946, Fang Chih was involved in an effort to disrupt Communist rally activities in Chongqing celebrating the legalization of the CCP the previous year.
 The rallies which were held throughout January and early February, were hosted by high level Communist representatives like Zhou Enlai, Guo Moruo, Shen Junru, Luo Longji, Ma Yinchu, Li Dequan who acted as general chairman and Li Gongpu who acted as the organizational commander.
-Chen Lifu tasked Fang, Ye Xiufeng and Wang Sicheng (zh: 王思诚) with organizing the violent suppression of the rallies.
+Chen Lifu tasked Fang, Ye Xiufeng and Wang Sicheng (王思诚) with organizing the violent suppression of the rallies.
 Fang's agents spied heavily on the rallies in efforts to document the Communist opposition forces who were operating in the open following the Double Tenth Agreement.
-Fang also collaborated with Chen Lifu, Ye Xiufeng and Wang Sicheng to move against the Communists by mobilizing large scale anti-Soviet marches around Chungking.
-From 16–19 January, Guo Moruo, Zhang Dongsun and other Communists were attacked.
+Fang also collaborated with Chen Lifu, Ye Xiufeng and Wang Sicheng to move against the Communists by mobilizing large scale anti-Soviet marches around Chongqing.
+From 16 to 19 January, Guo Moruo, Zhang Dongsun and other Communists were attacked.
 On 26 January, police raided the home of Huang Yanpei, a Democratic League agitator and CCP ally.

-This series of confrontations boiled over on 10 February with the Jiaochangkou Incident which has been recorded as one of the major triggers leading to escalation in the Chinese Civil War.
+This series of confrontations boiled over on 10 February with the Jiaochangkou incident which has been recorded as one of the major triggers leading to escalation in the Chinese Civil War.
 The incident has been covered in many historical accounts, including most recently, the 2009 propaganda film The Founding of a Republic.
 The Communists were meeting to celebrate the People's Consultative Conference and the concentration of radical Communist elements attracted the KMT secret police who violently dispersed the crowd though no actual fatalities were recorded though around 60 were wounded, some seriously.
 Both the KMT and the Communists used the incident to push for military escalation.
 Mao Zedong pushed for the CCP to withdraw entirely from the unity government and to pursue a military campaign following the incident, which he argued could be taken to mean that Chiang Kai-shek was not committed to peace.

 The KMT also used the incident to justify further crack downs on an increasingly active and anti-KMT CCP.
 Li Gongpu was assassinated by KMT agents on 11 July 1946 in Kunming.
 Li's funeral was also targeted on 15 July resulting in the assassination of Wen Yiduo.